Optimal error analysis of an interior penalty virtual element method for fourth-order singular perturbation problems: Introduction

-Both analyses in \cite{ZZ24, FY24} demonstrate that the IPVEM is robust with respect to the perturbation parameter in the lowest-order case.
-However, the uniform convergence rate is only $ \mathcal{O}(h^{1/2}) $, which is suboptimal.
-To achieve optimal convergence, we can apply the widely used Nitsche's technique, a method commonly employed for parameter-dependent boundary value problems to enhance performance.
-Nitsche's technique weakly enforces boundary conditions, imposing fewer restrictions on the boundary of the domain \cite{CHH25}.
-Upon reviewing this approach, we find that the IPVEM can be viewed as an application of Nitsche's technique, which should yield the optimal convergence rate.
-Building on this insight, we show in this article that the IPVEM in \cite{FY24} naturally achieves optimal convergence for fourth-order singularly perturbed problems with boundary layers.
+Upon reviewing this approach, we find that the IPVEM can be interpreted as an application of Nitsche's technique.
+In Nitsche's method, the boundary condition $\partial_{\bm{n}} u$ is imposed weakly via a penalty term, thereby imposing fewer restrictions on the boundary of the domain \cite{CHH25}.
+The IPVEM follows the same line, which becomes more apparent when examining the derivation of the scheme for inhomogeneous boundary conditions in \cite{FHYZ2026}.
+Consequently, the IPVEM should yield the optimal convergence rate, as previously observed in numerical tests.
+Building on this insight, we demonstrate in this article that the IPVEM developed in \cite{FY24} naturally achieves optimal convergence for fourth-order singularly perturbed problems with boundary layers.